BMus, MMusTech, MBA(Intl)

 He has composed four chamber operas “The Buzz of the Sea” (2008), “15 Years on Hold” (2007), “A Priest’s Passion” (2004) and “The Death of Chatterton” (2005); and released two full albums to date: Echoes, which features the Russian Philharmonic performing his 1st Symphony and Orchestral Suite No.1; and Liminality, a concept album that explores the quality of ambiguity or disorientation that occurs in the middle stage of rituals through sampled electroacoustic music.

 Matthew is tertiary educated, having studied composition under Professor Douglas Knehans (DMA Yale) and Constantine Koukias at the Tasmanian Conservatorium of Music where he received the Don Kay Scholarship for Music Composition and graduated with a bachelor of music majoring in composition.
 Subsequently, he undertook study in audio and music production graduating with a Masters degree in music technology from the University of Newcastle.
+He also holds a Masters degree in business administration from Deakin University, specialising in international business.

 For seven years he was mentored by Composer and Artistic Director of IHOS Music Theatre and Opera, Constantine Koukias, in composition, performance and theatrical design.
 During this time he worked as Koukias’ music typesetter and compositional assistant and worked on the opera “TESLA – Lightning in his Hand”; the sacred concert-mass “Pentekostarion – Prayer Bells for Federation” which was premiered at the Melbourne Festival 2001; Ancient Immortal Spirit (for TSO) (all three of which Matthew also performed in); “Prayer at Lamplighting” which was premiered by the China National Symphony Orchestra; and numerous other chamber music works.